-Faults generated from the GOCAD surfaces of the Central Glasgow v2 model (Monaghan, et al., 2014) and were input in to the SKUA workflow as top and base lines derived from the original GOCAD surfaces.
-Fault dips and subsurface locations were derived from mine plan information

-(where present) and taken from the 1:10 000 scale geological map (BGS, 2007).
-Figure 2 shows the faults that were included in the model.
+Faults generated from the GOCAD surfaces of the Central Glasgow v2 model (Monaghan et al. 2014) and were input in to the SKUA workflow as top and base lines derived from the original GOCAD surfaces.
+Fault dips and subsurface locations were derived from mine plan information (where present) and taken from the 1:10 000 scale geological map (BGS, 2008).
+Figure 3 shows the faults that were included in the model.

-Within the model area, faults the have previously be modelled by Monaghan et al. (2014) have retained their designated name (for example, f14, f15, f23).
+Within the model area, faults that have previously been modelled by Monaghan et al. (2014) have retained their designated name (for example, f14, f15, f23).
 Slight changes were made to previous fault interpretations so that fault geometries better fit with faults identified in mine abandonment plans.

-Figure 2 Modelled faults within the GGERFS study area.
+Figure 3 Modelled faults within the model area.
 Note the truncation of many of the faults by the model extent boundary.
 River Clyde is shown for geographic reference.